 In addition to strong analytical skills, Ms. Napoleon has expertise and extensive experience facilitating collaborative stakeholder processes, including facilitating and providing technical analysis in support of demand-side resource policy working groups in Colorado, Maryland, and South Carolina.
-Currently, she serves as a member of the National Energy Efficiency Registry Advisory Committee to develop its functionality and operating rules.

 Ms. Napoleon previously worked at Resource Insight, Inc. where she supported investigations of electric, gas, steam, and water resource issues, primarily in the context of reviews by state utility regulatory commissions.
-She holds an MA in Public Administration from the University of Massachusetts at Amherst and a BA in Economics from Rutgers University.
+She holds an MA in Public Administration from the University of Massachusetts at Amherst, and a BA in Economics from Rutgers University.